mi-erasmusmc/OMOP-CDM-Course/chapter1.md

 `@possible_answers`
 - define lookback period
 - define followup period
+- [to find all persons with at least]
 - denominator for population prevalence
-- [to find all persons with at least one observation]

 `@hint`